-Straightforward AC to DC conversion is accomplished using a step down transformer, a full-wave bridge rectifier, and a large smoothing capacitance.
-An AC line filter and 2 AC fuses are provided between the line cord and the transformer.
+Straightforward ac to dc conversion is accomplished using a step down transformer, a full-wave bridge rectifier, and a large smoothing capacitance.
+An ac line filter and 2 ac fuses are provided between the line cord and the transformer.
+Both ac fuses (3A, 5A) are used on 220/240 volt systems.
+The 3A fuse is used to determine maximum input current.
+The 3A fuse is bypassed on 100/120 volt systems.
 The line cord selects the various taps on the transformer, determined by the type of line cord, allowing the use of a wide variety of main power sources.
-The output from this section of the power supply is a $\pm 30V$ unregulated power bus.
-Excessive voltage on either the $\pm 5VDC$ or the $\pm 15VDC$ outputs is detected by a protection circuit which removes the unregulated DC voltage from the rest of the supply.
-Power removal is effected by the triggering of a silicon controlled rectifier which blows the fuse for the $\pm 30V$ power bus.
+The output from this section of the power supply is a +30Vunregulated power bus.
+Excessive voltage on either the +5Vdc or the +15Vdc outputs is detected by a protection circuit which removes the unregulated dc voltage from the rest of the supply.
+Power removal is effected by the triggering of a silicon controlled rectifier which blows the fuse for the +30V power bus.